Communities

 Kiddushin 31b towards the bottom, honor applies even after parents' death

-AA ‭ wrote over 2 years ago
+AA ‭ wrote almost 3 years ago

 Kiddushin 31b towards the bottom, honor applies even after parents' death